theblackwidower/CICE-Scheduler/README.md

 Add the contents of the Website folder to the Apache server's web folder.
 It can be installed in either the server root, or in a subfolder.

 Open modules/constants.php and change the SITE_FOLDER constant to match whatever subfolder the application is stored in on the server.
 If it's stored in the server root, use nothing more than a forward slash.
+You should also change the SITE_URL constant to match the full url of the application, starting with the 'http' and ending with a forward slash.

 In this file, you can also enable the email function by changing EMAIL_ENABLED to true.
 This will allow the system to automatically send new users their account passwords.

-Finally, change ADMIN_NAME and ADMIN_CONTACT to match the name and email address of the main admin user.
+Next, change ADMIN_NAME and ADMIN_CONTACT to match the name and email address of the main admin user.
 Users will be directed to this email address to send messages regarding timetable conflicts, errors, and discrepancies.

-Open modules/dblogin.php and edit the data within to match the PostgreSQL database settings, and user information.
+Finally, open modules/dblogin.php and edit the data within to match the PostgreSQL database settings, and user information.

 ### Final steps